rhossain1st/SmartRecycle/README.md

 # SmartRecycle

 🌍 AI-Powered E-Waste Management System ♻️

 An innovative solution combining AI, Blockchain, and IoT to efficiently manage, track, and responsibly dispose of e-waste.
 Join the movement toward a cleaner, greener planet by making e-waste recycling smarter, more efficient, and rewarding!

-🚀 Key Features
+🚀 Key Features:

 AI Waste Sorting: Automatically classifies e-waste into recyclable and hazardous categories for efficient disposal.
 Blockchain Tracking: Secure tracking and rewards for responsible disposal.
 IoT Smart Bins: Real-time monitoring to optimize collection and prevent overflow.
 Certified Recycling Centers: E-waste processed at certified centers, ensuring sustainable practices.
 Incentives for Eco-Friendly Disposal: Rewards users for responsible recycling choices.

-🔧 Technologies Used
+🔧 Technologies Used:

 AI (Gemini APIs): Smart algorithms for accurate waste classification.
 Blockchain: Secure e-waste tracking and reward management.
 IoT: Real-time monitoring with sensor-based waste management.
 Cloud (Google IDX): Cloud hosting and collaboration for efficient system management.

-⚙️ How It Works
+⚙️ How It Works:

 Dispose E-Waste: Drop e-waste into smart, IoT-enabled bins.
 AI Classification: AI categorizes waste into recyclable or hazardous materials.
 Blockchain Tracking: Securely tracks e-waste and rewards responsible actions.
 Recycling Process: E-waste is routed to certified centers for eco-friendly recycling.
 Earn Rewards: Get rewarded for making responsible disposal choices.

-🌱 Why It Matters
+🌱 Why It Matters:

 E-waste disposal is a growing problem, with millions of tons improperly discarded each year, harming the environment.
 Our solution ensures that e-waste is processed responsibly, creating a more sustainable future.
 Plus, you’re rewarded for doing your part!